cstuhlfire/ReadmeGenerator/README.md

 ```
 ## Tests
 ```
-To test the application run "node index.js" from the bash command line.
+To test run "node index.js" from the bash command line.
 Answer the command line prompts.
-Then inspect the generated README.md file.
+Then inspect the readme.md file.
 ```
 ## Questions
 ```